+353-1-416-8900REST OF WORLD

 Scope & Segmentation: Functional Genomics Market

-• Key Companies: Illumina, Thermo Fisher Scientific, QIAGEN, Agilent Technologies, 10x Genomics, Pacific Biosciences, Oxford Nanopore Technologies, BGI Genomics, Bio-Rad Laboratories, and PerkinElmer deliver critical solutions for functional genomics research and clinical application.
+• Key Companies: Illumina, Thermo Fisher Scientific, QIAGEN, Agilent Technologies, 10x Genomics, Pacific Biosciences, Oxford Nanopore Technologies, BGI Genomics, Bio-Rad Laboratories, and PerkinElmer are recognized for their roles in advancing genomics for clinical and academic stakeholders worldwide.

 Key Takeaways for Senior Decision-Makers